semraulab/phiclust/README.md

 A package to calculate clusterability in clusters of scRNA-seq data.
 By applying this measure you can assess if meaningful variability is left in clusters.
-The corresponding paper can be found here [A clusterability measure for single-cell transcriptomics reveals phenotypic subpopulations](https://www.biorxiv.org/content/10.1101/2021.05.11.443685v1)
+The corresponding paper can be found here [Phiclust: a clusterability measure for single-cell transcriptomics reveals phenotypic subpopulations](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02590-x)

 Installation
 ------------